-Because types are enforced early in the development cycle, errors can be identified before code reaches the user.
-The type system also helps developers reason about the business domain.
+Types are enforced in the development cycle, errors can be identified before reaches the user.

 According to the TIOBE Index in 2021, approximately 0.18% of the world’s programmers are using Haskell (we think that this estimate may actually be high).
 Why do we advocate the use of such unpopular language?
 We could simply quote the hockey great Wayne Gretzky: “I skate to where the puck is going to be, not where it has been.”
 Our actual position expands on this sentiment.

 Haskell is undeniably different from languages such as Java and Ruby and we believe those differences make Haskell so relevant.
 Haskell’s characteristics will increasingly form a foundation for the important programming languages of the future.

 Many decisions regarding which programming language to use on a project are based on flawed reasoning - we look for the languages that are the most stable and/or popular.
 Contrary to this common way of discerning which language to use, we look into the ones that are backed by strong theoretical foundations.
 Thus, working with Haskell allows us to focus on writing functional programs that are clear and secure.